patchlevel/event-sourcing/docs/pages/event_bus.md

 }
 ```

+!!! warning

-> :warning: If you only want to listen to certain messages, then you have to check it in the `__invoke` method.
+    If you only want to listen to certain messages, then you have to check it in the `__invoke` method.

+!!! note

-> :book: Basically, listeners can be categorized according to their tasks.
+    Basically, listeners can be categorized according to their tasks.
-> We have a [processor](./processor.md) and [projections](./projection.md).
+    We have a [processor](./processor.md) and [projections](./projection.md).